Canon M100 vs Sony A6500

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
-This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
+This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under consideration, the A6500 has a markedly higher DXO score than the M100 (overall score 7 points higher), which will translate into better image quality.
 The advantage is based on 1 bits higher color depth, 0.8 EV in additional dynamic range, and 0.1 stops in additional low light sensitivity.
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the A6500 provides a better video resolution than the M100.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/60p.